fchabini/BVBA-MOOS/README.md

 # BVBA-MOOS
 # Active directory with DSC.
+#
-# the idea is to write a script for Ken where our Server 2016 should have a domain controller installed as well
+# The idea is to write a script for Ken where our Server 2016 should have a domain controller installed as well
 # as DHCP role and A Dns role.
 # create some shared files for all our departments and make sure they are also visible in our network
 # our DHCP needs to have a scope and be able to distribute ip addresses to joined clients